Lucas-Wong99/scheduler/README.md

 ## Link
 [Interview Scheduler](https://interviewscheduler-2020.netlify.app/)
-Link will take about 5 seconds or so to fully boot up application inculuding the deployed database on heroku
+Link will take at least 5 seconds to fully boot up.
+The application on netlify is quick but will have no data because the database on heroku shuts down after 30 minutes of inactivity.
+The app will activate the database will send data over shortly after.

 ## ScreenShots